Article

 • Pledging specific reductions in employee injury rates and improving employee wellness and safety

-The sustainability charter for Blackrock states its social-related commitments, including a pledge to increase representation of Black and Latinx professionals by 30% by 2024.
+The sustainability charter for Blackrock states its social-related commitments, including a pledge to increase representation of Black and Latino professionals by 30% by 2024.
 Additionally, it follows those up with how stakeholders should measure its progress.
 It pledges to publicly list its racial and ethnic employee compensation and other DEI efforts in SASB and Equal Employment Opportunity (EEO-1) disclosures.

 Sustainability charter, pillar three: Environmental